BMC TrueSight Capacity Optimization v10.7.00 and later

 If you are using a version older than SMIKit 6.4.2, the EMC SMI-S Provider does not recognize changes in the array when a LUN or RAID Group is created or deleted from Navisphere.
 It is thus recommended to upgrade your EMC SMI-S Provider to version 6.4.2 or higher to benefit from the auto-synchronization mechanism set by default to one hour after the last update.
 If you do not upgrade your EMC SMI-S Provider, you will have to run the refsys command from testsmiprovider each time you create or delete LUN or RAID groups from Navisphere.

 To manage EMC VMAX and Symmetrix DMX systems, the EMC SMI-S Provider requires at least one LUN to be mounted from each array to manage.
 These special LUNs are called "gatekeepers" and are used for the communication between the Symmetrix array and the SMI-S Provider (which does not have an IP address).
 EMC recommends having between 4 and 6 gatekeeper LUNs for each managed array.
 Increasing the number of gatekeepers dramatically improves the performance of the EMC SMI-S Provider.

 Complete the following steps to deploy the ETL Module:

 A successful installation will result in a green line in the Additional Packages table.

 Complete the following steps to configure an ETL service and add it as an ETL task to extract capacity and performance metrics:

-Transport protocol used to connect to the NetApp Filer (for HTTP, the default port is 80; for HTTPS the default port is 443).
+Transport protocol used by the EMC SMI-S Agent (for HTTP, the default port is 5988; for HTTPS, the default port is 5989).

 ETL additional settings